Gariscat/snn-self-ensemble-defense/README.md

-# Binary SNN Attack

-This is the responsory for the paper "Exploring Vulnerabilities in Spiking Neural Networks: Direct Adversarial Attacks on Raw Event Data".
+This is responsory is modified from the repo of the paper "Exploring Vulnerabilities in Spiking Neural Networks: Direct Adversarial Attacks on Raw Event Data", from ECCV 2024.

 ## Requirements